 - Lifestyle factors, such as being overweight and eating a diet low in fruits and vegetables, can also increase the risk

 Symptoms of Cervical Cancer

 Pap test screening catches most cervical cancers before symptoms develop.
 In fact, Pap tests find precancerous changes far more often than actual cervical cancers.
 This is lifesaving because symptoms often don’t develop until the cancer has grown and invaded surrounding tissues.

 When symptoms of cervical cancer occur, the most common ones include:

 - Abnormal vaginal bleeding — after sex, after menopause, between periods or periods that are longer or heavier than usual

 Treatment depends on the stage of cervical cancer.
 Your treatment options for cervical cancer at Southcoast Health may include:

 We will help you find a customized treatment plan that is effective for treating your symptoms.

-Through the Southcoast Centers for Cancer Care, we provide reliable treatment for cervical cancer in Fall River and Fairhaven, MA, as well as the surrounding areas.
+Through the Southcoast Health Cancer Centers, we provide reliable treatment for cervical cancer in Fall River and Fairhaven, MA, as well as the surrounding areas.